 Does the money reach the producers?

-- The farmers receive only a fraction of the Fairtrade surcharge.
+The producers receive a fraction of the Fair Trade up-mark.

-- There are also migrant workers who cannot benefit from the Fairtrade minimum wage.
+There are migrant labourers who do not benefit from Fairtrade.